ningg/Machine-Learning-Q-and-AI/docs/ch18/_books_ml-q-and-ai-ch18.md

 Only the new adapter layers are updated when training the LLM using the original adapter method, while the remaining transformer layers remain frozen.
-Since the adapter layers are usually small""the first fully connected layer in an adapter block projects its input into a low-dimensional representation, while the second layer projects it back into the original input dimension""this adapter method is usually considered parameter efficient.
+Since the adapter layers are usually small -- the first fully connected layer in an adapter block projects its input into a low-dimensional representation, while the second layer projects it back into the original input dimension -- this adapter method is usually considered parameter efficient.

+> 只会更新 adapter 层，其他层保持冻结。

 In pseudocode, the original adapter method can be written as follows: